MrMicrowaveOven/zadt/README.md

 Since it is made out of Queues and Stacks, those data types are also available.
 I also provided StackQueue (functionally the same as a Queue), and a MinMaxStack, which is a Stack version of MinMaxStackQueue.

+### Graph

+A Graph is a data type that consists of Vertices, which are connected by Edges.
+In addition, a FaceGraph is a Graph which also consists of Faces: the space defined inside a set of cyclic edges.

+I'm still working on the exact functionality of FaceGraph, since I mainly built it to use for a different project, but it should still prove useful for certain situations.
+If you have any suggestions of useful bits to add, feel free to contact me below!

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.